 “Really, you two,” Íde said.
 “Is now the time?”

-“Íde, sweetheart, Gallontea’s talking about war and you’re mad about my boots,” Kieran said.
+“Íde, love, Gallontea’s talking about war and you’re mad about my boots,” Kieran said.

-“Yeah, Íde,” Maebhe said.
+“Yeah, Íde,” Maebhe said, playing along.
 “Don’t you think we’ve got bigger things to worry about?”

-Íde huffed.
-“Fine, you’re right.
-It’s just easier to be mad about than all of Gallontea,” she said, smiling at Kieran.
-He looked pale, the thick black markings that stretched and swirled across his face bringing his pallor into sharper contrast.
+Íde huffed and frowned at Kieran.
+He looked pale from his news, the thick black markings that stretched and swirled across his face bringing his pallor into sharper contrast.
 The design of them was concentrated on the left side of his face, but a small swirl curling around his right ear trailed down his neck like a creeping vine, or a bolt of lightning— not really like either, but similar to both.
 The mark disappeared underneath his shirt collar, but Íde knew how it continued down his entire body.

 Maebhe’s markings were exactly the same as Kieran’s, only focused on the right half of her face instead of the left. Íde, however, bore entirely different marks.
 Hers were thinner, lighter, barely visible against the planes of her face.
 From a distance, her silver-patterned marks looked like old scars instead of bold tattoos.